 3. Observe the Plant

 The only way you can recognize a problem is if you give the plant adequate attention.
 This simply involves checking the plant from time to time.
-By doing this, you can monitor the plant for issues and can ensure that you’re doing the right things.
+By doing this, you can monitor the plant for issues and ensure that you’re doing the right things.
 For instance, if the soil is soaking, you’re probably overwatering your plant.
 If your plant isn’t producing shoots and leaves, it probably needs more light.
 If there are brown spots, your plant may be in a spot that is too humid.